 Observers speculated that this newer, larger missile was meant to be shot upward at U.S. and allied low-Earth-orbit satellites.
 An April 2020 article by British scholar Bart Hendrickx posted in The Space Review flushes out this hypothesis following clues from Russian defense contracts and terse official statements.
 His conclusion: The MiG-31 is knee-deep in a secret Kremlin anti-satellite plan dubbed Burevestnik, the storm-riding bird memorialized in a 1901 epic poem by Maxim Gorky.

 Why the MiG-31?
 To start with, it’s big.
 You might say huge.
 It took off for its first mission in 1981 weighing 42,000 kilos (92,400 pounds), one-and-a-half times the mass of the Sukhoi Su-27, its Soviet contemporary, and toting four R-33 missiles, which were just 10 kilos lighter than the Kinzhal.
 The -31 is also one of the fastest airplanes flying today.
-It cruises as fast as Mach 2.4 (1,840 miles per hour), and can rev above Mach 2.8 in hot pursuit.
+It cruises as fast as Mach 2.4 (1,840 miles per hour at sea level, or a little unde 1,600 miles per hour at altitude), and can rev above Mach 2.8 in hot pursuit.
 It ranged 1,250 kilometers (776 miles) even before mid-air refueling was added in the mid-1980s.

-The MiG-31 attains this velocity by flying at extreme altitude—66,000 feet—to minimize air resistance.
+The MiG-31 flies at extreme altitude—66,000 feet—to minimize air resistance.
 Closer to the ground, it can still make Mach 1.2.
 Its R-33s can (in theory) hit targets 300 kilometers away.
 The blend of speed and lethal firepower earned the “Foxhound” respect from its NATO opponents back in the day.
 A squad of four -31s was enough to keep pests away from 900 kilometers of border.

 Again, in theory.
 No one ever tested them.